obsidian-level-maker/Obsidian/COMPILING.md

 2. Xorg:
    * package: `xorg` (`xorg-libraries` on its own doesn't seem sufficient)

+3. Wayland:
+   * Wayland support for FLTK 1.4 is in a state of flux; instructions and dependencies can be found in the source_files/fltk/README.Wayland.txt file

 The C++ compiler/toolchain should already be present on a typical BSD install

 ## Linux Dependencies (MSYS has some differences; see MSYS Cross-Compilation section below)